DAism2019/SCC0/README.md

 In terms of development, this anonymity mechanism brings some advantages that real-name mechanisms cannot match.
 The most prominent aspect is that due to anonymity, in the ongoing development and use of dApps/dAIpps, no one can prove their ownership of any rights related to them, nor can anyone prove who bears any responsibilities associated with them.
 The most valuable feature of this anonymity is that it allows us to establish the first license for public dapps/dAIpps: Smart Creative Commons Zero (SCC0).
 In short, adhering to the SCC0 license means that the development and ownership of the dApp or dAIpp will not be linked to anyone's real identity, thus becoming a pure public decentralized application.

-We refer to dApps or dAIpps that follow the SCC0 license as Smart Commons.
-Smart Commons are public decentralized applications, where public means there're open source and free for the public.

 **Smart Commons** are decentralized applications (dApps) licensed under SCC0 — a universal public domain-style license that enforces two irreversible rules:

 1. **Permanent open-source**: All code must remain public and modifiable forever;